wlof/gameoflife/README.md

 This is a simple Python script implementing [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using the curses library.

-The game runs on a torus (the edges of the screen are connected).
-Size is set by the terminal.
+The game runs on a 100x100 torus (i.e. the edges of the screen are connected).

 ### Usage
 For now, copy the gameoflife folder and run with the following command line: